 Ingredients

-• 1 bell pepper, color choice is yours, cut into medium dice
+• 1 bell pepper color choice is yours, diced medium

 • 1 ounce bittersweet chocolate